10 Natural Ways to Get Rid of Headaches

 8: Perform Stretching Exercises

-Body tension is easily triggered from sitting behind a desk or remaining in one place for long periods of time.
+Body tension is easily triggered by sitting behind a desk or remaining in one place for long periods of time.
 This tension in the neck and shoulders especially exacerbates symptoms of headaches.
 The modern ailment referred to as “texting neck” also afflicts many people today because constantly positioned with your head bent forward places a dangerous 20-30 extra pounds of pressure on the neck.

 Avoid this major cause of tension headaches and take a break from sitting at your computer no more than every 60 minutes.
 Rotate your head in a circular motion both clockwise and counterclockwise while stretching your neck in the process.
 This exercise with help you alleviate built up tension that promotes headaches.

 The Department of Physical Medicine and Rehabilitation in Finland performed a study in 2012 analyzing the effects of stretching on 60 women (13).
 A stretching program that lasted 12 months supported the decline in headache frequency and severity of symptoms by 69%.
-When individuals combined muscle endurance and strength training to their program there were further health improvements reported.
+When individuals combined muscle endurance and strength training into their program there were further health improvements reported.
 Pain in the upper extremity region such as to the neck and head was greatly reduced.

 9: Detox Baths